jtobin/flat-mcmc/index.markdown

 ![](img/Rosenbrock_AIE.png)

 [Good implementations of these algorithms exist](http://danfm.ca/emcee).
-Haskell yields some perks; type safety is guaranteed, samplers can be compiled, and it is trivial to incorporate parallelism for specialized performance.  flat-mcmc supports parallel evaluation of the target function via any of Haskell's available methods:
+Haskell yields some perks; samplers can be compiled, and it is trivial to incorporate nested parallelism for specialized performance.  flat-mcmc supports parallel evaluation of the target function via any of Haskell's available methods.
+Using the Par monad, for example:

 <br>
 <script src="https://gist.github.com/3865601.js?file=gistfile1.hs"></script>
 <br>

-The GPU can even be invoked for likelihood evaluation by the *Accelerate* library, though this is untested at present.
-The sequential performance is quite good:
+Each of those parallel evaluations will then be executed in parallel with others.
+The library's performance is quite good:

 <br>
 <script src="https://gist.github.com/3865854.js?file=gistfile1.txt"></script>